Everything you need to know about US work visas

 At Johns Hopkins University, Irina worked for about two years and then moved to the University of Maryland.
 The second time the execution of all documents took no more than a month.
 And the very next day after finishing work at Johns Hopkins University, Irina began working at a new place.

-From school to work
+From study to work

 In 1994, sixteen-year-old Nikolai Sergeev on an F1 study visa arrived in Cincinnati, Ohio, to study as a psychotherapist.
 The training lasted for seven years: four years of undergraduate, two years of magistracy and a year for additional certification and obtaining a license.
 After that, Nikolay took part in the program of additional practical training, which allows the student to work on a F1 visa for a whole year in his specialty.